UBC-NLP/araT5/README.md

 |🔥**AraT5v2-base-1024**🔥| [https://huggingface.co/UBC-NLP/AraT5v2-base-1024](https://huggingface.co/UBC-NLP/AraT5v2-base-1024) |

 ## 6. Citation
-If you use our AraT5 models for your scientific publication, or if you find the resources in this repository useful, please cite our paper as follows (to be updated):
+If you use our AraT5 models for your scientific publication, or if you find the resources in this repository useful, please cite our papers as follows:

+**AraT5v1 Models**

 ```
 @inproceedings{nagoudi-etal-2022-arat5,
     title = "{A}ra{T}5: Text-to-Text Transformers for {A}rabic Language Generation",